py5coding/py5book/content/osx_users.md

 ### py5bot and py5 magics

-On OSX, the Jupyter py5bot kernel and the py5 magic command [](/reference/py5magics_py5bot) cannot use the OpenGL (P2D and P3D) renderers.
+On macOS, the Jupyter py5bot kernel and the py5 magic command [](/reference/py5magics_py5bot) cannot use the OpenGL (P2D and P3D) renderers.
 The [](/reference/py5magics_py5draw) magic also cannot use the OpenGL renderers, and the [](/reference/py5magics_py5drawdxf) magic is not available.